 - Residents must be respectful of other residents in the home

-- Residents must take part in support groups such as AA or NA as recommended by the house manager or a treatment professional
+- Residents must take part in support groups such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) as recommended by the house manager or a treatment professional

 - Residents must participate in continued treatment including but not limited to counseling, behavioral therapy, and medications